clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

-## Lifecycle: The Three Users
+# Lifecycle: The Three Users

-This section explores the main actors and lifecycle of the protocol, which can be modeled as a three phase process.
+This section explores the main actors and lifecycle of the protocol, which can be modeled as a three phase process: creation, initiation, and incrementation.

 ![Creation](img/fig1.jpg){ width=70% }

 #### Creation
 In the creation phase (see Figure 1) a Provider configures a good or service they would like to provide at a fixed interval (weekly, monthly, yearly, etc).
 This can be done through direct interaction with the contract or, in most cases, through a website providing a simple user interface.
-Regardless, this process involves a Provider making a function call to the Clocktower contract, specifying parameters of the subscription includiong the amount of the payment, ERC20 token(s) accepted, description/details of the subscription to be saved in call data, the payment interval, and the due date of the payment.
+Regardless, this process involves a Provider making a function call to the Clocktower contract, specifying parameters of the subscription including the amount of the payment, ERC20 token(s) accepted, description/details of the subscription to be saved in call data, the payment interval, and the due date of the payment.
 \
 ```
 function createSubscription(uint amount, address token, Details calldata details,